scala-android/sbt-android/GRADLE.md

 NOTE: 1.2.0 is the last version published using `addSbtPlugin("com.hanhuy.sbt" % "android-gradle-build" % "1.2.0")`,
-all future updates will be used by including `addSbtPlugin("org.scala-android" % "sbt-android-gradle" % VERSION)`
+all future updates can be accessed by using `addSbtPlugin("org.scala-android" % "sbt-android-gradle" % VERSION)`

 ## Description ##